-A copy of the insurance certificates can be mailed to the Procurement Contact as directed in Section 23 Performance Bond and a copy must be emailed to the Procurement Contact at jorussell@pa.gov.
+A copy of the insurance certificates can be mailed to the Procurement Contact as directed in Section 23 Performance Bond or they can be emailed to the Procurement Contact at: cdurham@pa.gov.

-SECTION 26 MISCELLANEOUS:
+SECTION 25 MISCELLANEOUS:

-- 26.1 It is understood that the pilot is the "Pilot-In-Command" and is free to refuse any flight which he/she deems hazardous or unsafe. - 26.2 Judgment of effectiveness of wildfire suppression procedures will be the responsibility of Department personnel. - 26.3 Though pilot substitution is permissible, it is desirable for the pilot to remain with the aircraft until the termination of the Guaranteed Period. - 26.4 Ground travel on the job will be provided if no other means of travel is available, when the air tanker is dispatched from other than the designated base. - 26.5 Any commitment of the Department while this contract is in force is contingent upon the availability of funds.
-If federal funds are involved in future year changes, the commitment is contingent upon federal funds being available to the Commonwealth for the contract purposes. - 26.6 Federal Requirements.
-The following GENERAL CONDITIONS are an integral part of the CONTRACT: - (A) All applicable contract provisions specified by the federal government in Attachment "O" of OMB, Circular A-102, Section 14, entitled "Contract Provisions" are an integral part of this CONTRACT.
+- 25.1 It is understood that the pilot is the "Pilot-In-Command" and is free to refuse any flight which he/she deems hazardous or unsafe. - 25.2 Judgment of effectiveness of wildfire suppression procedures will be the responsibility of Department personnel. - 25.3 Though pilot substitution is permissible, it is desirable for the pilot to remain with the aircraft until the termination of the Guaranteed Period. - 25.4 Ground travel on the job will be provided if no other means of travel is available, when the air tanker is dispatched from other than the designated base.